Alert Message Please update your browser.

 4. Buy a car

-For over 10 percent of respondents, a new set of wheels was driving their savings goals.
-This is a big purchase, and it will probably take a lot of time to save the money you need.
+A new set of wheels could be driving your savings goals.
+This is a big purchase, and it'll probably take a lot of time to save the money you need.
 So, as summer approaches, consider getting a full-time job for the break.
-Seasonal employers, like tourism operators and the hospitality industry, are a great place to start and won't mind when you have to leave when summer is over.
+Seasonal employers, like tourism operators and the hospitality industry, are a great place to start and they won't mind when you have to leave when summer is over.

 5. Buy a house

-Many students are looking at the long term, and say that buying a home is their top savings goal.
+You could also be looking at the long term and saving for your first home.
 Of course, this requires a long-term plan.
-To earn the money you need for your dream home, you need a stable and well-paying job.
+To earn the money you need for your dream home, you may need a stable and well-paying job.
 Your education and work experience is the best tool you have to get there, so remain diligent and dedicated to achieving the best grades you can, while taking on work opportunities that expand your skillset.
 This will put you in a good position to pay off a house over the course of your career.

-But, regardless of your savings goals or the path you follow to achieve them, one simple fact remains clear: Setting smart goals and developing simple plans to achieve them is the first step for ensuring that you come out of college moving in the right financial direction.
+But, regardless of your savings goals or the path you follow to achieve them, one simple fact remains clear: Setting smart goals and developing simple plans to achieve them is the first step to help ensure that you come out of college moving in the right financial direction.